dfinity/examples/motoko/encrypted-notes-dapp/README.md

 &nbsp;

 ### Mainnet deployment
-_Note_: Prior to starting the mainnet deployment process, ensure you have your identities and wallets set up for controlling the canisters correctly.
+**Note:** Prior to starting the mainnet deployment process, ensure you have your identities and wallets set up for controlling the canisters correctly.
 This guide assumes that this work has been done in advance.
 [More info here](https://smartcontracts.org/docs/developers-guide/cli-reference/dfx-identity.html).

 1. Create the canisters:
    ```sh